 I would also recommend a weekend in Puebla rather than just a day trip, but if you are short on time and are looking just to get a taste of the city, check out this tour.
 Otherwise, it’s a 2-3 hour bus ride from CDMX, and is a charming, chill city filled with colorful, tiled buildings and great food.
 Like Oaxaca de Juárez, this city knows how to do mole right!

 Curious about Puebla?
-I will be following up with a separate blog post about it and neighboring pueblos mágicos Cholula and Atlixco, but in the meantime, here is my Google Map of Puebla recs and my Instagram highlights for Puebla.
+I will be following up with a separate blog post about it and neighboring pueblos mágicos Cholula and Atlixco soon, but in the meantime, here is my Google Map of Puebla recs.

 Tolantongo